 The Black Watch Today

-The Black Watch Battalion is actively recruiting and is constantly on the lookout for enthusiastic and able new officers and soldiers.
+The Black Watch Battalion, as part of The Royal Regiment of Scotland, is actively recruiting and is constantly on the lookout for enthusiastic and able new officers and soldiers.

 51st Highland, 7th Battalion The Royal Regiment of Scotland – 7 SCOTS

 The tradition of the Black Watch volunteer soldier lives on.

 The recent re-structuring of the Army and the name change from Territorial Army to Army Reserve has not changed

 the character of the soldiers.
 They still have the ethos and fighting spirit of their forefathers.